tbrowder/Holidays-Miscellaneous/README.md

   * *Father's Day - third Sunday in June

-  * *National Grandparent's Day - (Sept) first Sunday after US Labor Day
+  * *National Grandparents' Day - (Sept) first Sunday after US Labor Day

   * Halloween - October 31

   * *Election Day - Tuesday after the first Monday of November in even years (US)

   * Pearl Harbor Day - December 7

+  * Christmas Eve - December 24

+  * New Year's Eve - December 31

 Holidays marked with a leading '*' are classified as 'calculated' holidays since their observed dates vary from year to year.
 This module uses module **Date::Utils** for that calculation.